cogdishion/SE2/README.md

 To cluster data,
 Download SpeakEasy2: Champagne, navigate to the SpeakEasy2 folder in matlab (or put it on your matlab path) and type: <br />
-load ADJdemo
+load ADJdemo %at the matlab prompt to load an example network.  <br />
-At the matlab prompt type… <br />
+Then run SpeakEasy2 by typing… <br />
 SpeakEasy2(ADJ) <br />
 You’ve clustered some data!
 You’ll see results have been saved in the folder as SpeakEasy2_results.mat.
 If you’d like to verify that SpeakEasy2 is producing plausible results, copy this into the matlab terminal: